Fractionally balanced hypergraphs and rainbow KKM theorems: Matchings: from bipartite graphs to tripartite hypergraphs

-One can view $G$ as an $|B|$-by-$|C|$ array.
-Each edge $(b,c)\in G$ corresponds to a cell in row $b\in B$ and column $c\in C$.
-In $L(G)$, the vertices are the cells, and each edge corresponds to a pair of cells in the same row or the same column.
-By assumption, the total weight in each row is at most $2s$, and in each column at most $2$.
+One can view $G$ as a $2$-dimensional array of cells.
+Each vertex $v_1\in V_1$ corresponds to a row and each vertex $v_2\in V_2$ corresponds to a column.
+Each edge $(v_1,v_2)\in G$ corresponds to a cell in the intersection of row $v_1$ and column $v_2$.

+In $L(G)$, the vertices are the cells, and each edge corresponds to a pair of cells in the same row or column.
+Since $g$ is an $(m_1,m_2)$-matching, the sum of $g$-weight in each row is at most $m_1$ and in each column at most $m_2$.

-We show that, if CON offers pairs of cells in a specific order, then each explosion made by NON destroys cells with a total weight of at most $2s+2$.
-This implies that NON needs at least $\ceil {\frac{|f|}{2s+2}}$ explosions to destroy all edges.
+We show that, if CON offers pairs of cells in a specific order, then each explosion made by NON destroys cells with a total $g$-weight of at most $m_1+m_2 + \max(m_2,2)-2$.
+This implies that NON needs at least $\ceil {\frac{|g|}{m_1+m_2 + \max(m_2-2,0)}}$ explosions to destroy all edges.